-This procedure identifies RRH Participants who are eligible for emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to participants on safety and security.
-This procedure is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that RRH is in compliance with VAWA.
+This procedure identifies the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to participants on safety and security.
+This procedure is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD).

-- 1 The RRH Provider must provide to each of its participants the notice of occupancy rights and the certification form at each of the following times: - a.
-At the time the participant is denied admission under a covered RRH program; - b.
-At the time the participant is provided assistance or admission under the covered RRH program; - c.
-With any notification of termination of assistance or program discharge. - 2 The participant or family shall not be required to meet any other eligibility criteria or preferences for the project.
-The participant or family shall retain their original homeless or chronically homeless status for the purpose of the transfer. - 3 The RRH Participant shall notify RRH provider or RRH Case Manager and submit a written request for a transfer. - 4 The RRH provider will provide reasonable accommodations to this policy for individuals with disabilities.
+- 1. The provider must provide to each of its participants the Notice of Occupancy Rights under the Violence Against Women Act. - a.
+VAWA protections include; right to report crime, prohibition against retaliation and discrimination, prohibitions against denials or terminations based on victim status, distribution of VAWA notice of occupancy rights, requirement of VAWA lease addendum for landlords receiving CoC funding, emergency transfers and lease bifurcation, victim right to self-certify and housing provider documentation requirements/ limitations, right to confidentiality. - 2.
+The RRH Provider must provide to each of its participants the notice of occupancy rights and the certification form at each of the following times: - a.
+At the time the participant is denied admission under a covered RRH program. - b.
+At the time the participant is provided assistance or admission under the covered RRH program. - c.
+With any notification of termination of assistance or program discharge. - 3.
+The participant or family shall not be required to meet any other eligibility criteria or preferences for the project.
+The participant or family shall retain their original homeless or chronically homeless status for the purpose of the transfer. - 4.
+The RRH Participant shall notify RRH provider or RRH Case Manager and submit a written request for a transfer.
+The RRH Provider will immediately work with the RRH Participant to establish a safety plan. - 5.
+The RRH provider will provide reasonable accommodations to this policy for individuals with disabilities. - 6.
+The RRH Participant's written request for an emergency transfer should include either:

-- 5 The RRH Participant's written request for an emergency transfer should include either: - a.
-A statement expressing that the RRH Participant reasonably believes that there is a threat of imminent harm from further violence if the RRH Participant were to remain in the same unit assisted under the RRH provider's program
+a.
+A statement expressing that the RRH Participant reasonably believes that there is a threat of imminent harm from further violence if the RRH Participant remains in their current housing.